Skalkaho Bend Park is a treasure of downtown Hamilton.

 Sophomore Colter looks up from a patch of knapweed, “We need more land that’s close by for people to use.
 Having the river run right through is so important.”

-The cross-country team looks forward to adding the future park to their training route because it’s so close to home and school.
+The cross-country team has added the park to their training route because it’s so close to home and school.
 Team member Jake wants parents and teachers to know, “It’s important to protect lands for the community, being able to bike, fish, run.
 It’s not always easy for people to get to the river and have access to outdoor activities.”

 Creating this park with you – our supporters – is a momentous accomplishment for the entire community.
 Caring for the land is the next step.
-We’ve only just begun with volunteer projects like this.
+If you are interested in volunteering to help with park clean-ups, weeding, and native plantings, please contact our office at 406-365-0956.

 “I always want to give back.
 I’m glad I get the opportunity.
 I’ve lived outside of Montana, and the truth is, you don’t have places like this–mountains, rivers, nature.
 We get to run here.
 It makes you feel lucky and grateful.”